Majority says winner of presidential election should nominate next Supreme Court justice, Post-ABC poll finds

 Those results suggest a reversal in the recent postures of both parties.
 In 2016, national exit polling found Trump voters were more likely to say Supreme Court appointments were “the most important factor” in their vote, at 26 percent, compared with 18 percent among Hillary Clinton voters.

 At the same time, voters pondering the current race say Supreme Court appointments are a secondary issue in their choice for president.
 The Post-ABC poll finds 25 percent saying the economy is most important in their vote and 17 percent citing the coronavirus outbreak.
 A smaller 11 percent say the next high court appointment is their top voting issue at this point, in the mix with “crime and safety” at 12 percent, “equal treatment of racial groups” at 14 percent and health care at 15 percent.
-Neither Democrats nor Republicans are more likely to say the Supreme Court appointment is their top issue.
+Democrats are about as likely as Republicans to say the Supreme Court appointment is their top issue.

 While Trump and Republicans have sought to make the court a big 2020 issue — in part to change the subject from consistently unfavorable ratings the president has received for his handling of the coronavirus pandemic — Democrats already have signaled their emphasis on the implications of the court battle rather than the process.
 Biden and others have argued that the fate of the Affordable Care Act rests in the hands of the new court, as well as other issues important to Democrats and independents, including voting rights, abortion rights and the environment.